dratul/eb04_Probably_FFT_as_sample_interpolator/pedagogy/README.md

 <a name="IS"></a>
 #### 3. Instructional Strategy
- Name of Instructional Strategy  :    <u> Guided inquiry
+ Name of Instructional Strategy  :  Expository and  <u> Guided inquiry
  ##### Assessment Method: Formative

 <u> <b>Description: </b></u>
+The outcome of the experiment can be predicted by the user based on the conceptual understanding experiment.
+In addition to this used may change no of points in FFT and observe the output.
 <br/>
 <div align="right">
     <b><a href="#top">↥ back to top</a></b>